 \end{proof}

 \begin{remark} $\textbf{(a).}$ A set which is determining set for any real analytic function is called $NA$ - set.
 For instance, the spiral is an $NA$ - set in the plane (see \cite{PS_0}).
 The set

 where function $\varphi$ is given by $\varphi(x_3)=\exp{\dfrac{1}{x_3^2-1}}\,,$ for $|x_3|<1$ and $0$ otherwise.
 The set $\Lambda_\varphi$ is an $NA$ - set.
 For more details see \cite{PS_0}.
-Since, the Fourier transform of a finite measure $\mu$ which is supported on the boundary $\Gamma=\partial\Omega$ of a bounded domain $\Omega$ in $\mathbb R^n$ can be extended holomorphically to $\mathbb C^n.$ Therefore, $(\partial\Omega,\text{NA - set})$ is a Heisenberg uniqueness pair.
-However, converse is not true.
-Hence, all together with the result of Gonzalez Vieli \cite{V1}, it would be an interesting question to examine, whether the exceptional sets for the HUPs corresponding to $\Gamma=S^{n-1},$ are eventually contained in the zero sets of all homogeneous harmonic polynomials and the countably many spheres whose radii are contained in the zero set of the certain class of Bessel functions.
+Since the Fourier transform of a finite Borel measure $\mu$ which is supported on the boundary $\partial\Omega$ of a bounded domain $\Omega$ in $\mathbb R^n$ can be extended holomorphically to $\mathbb C^n,$ the pair $(\partial\Omega,\text{NA - set})$ is a Heisenberg uniqueness pair.
+However, the converse is not true.
+Hence, all together with the result of Vieli \cite{V1}, it is an interesting question to examine, whether the exceptional sets for the HUPs corresponding to $\Gamma=S^{n-1},$ are eventually contained in the zero sets of all homogeneous harmonic polynomials and the countably many spheres whose radii are contained in the zero set of the certain class of Bessel functions.
 We leave it open for the time being.